Ravi0Sharma/incidentAgent/README.md

 analysis.
 It ranks possible explanations, shows uncertainty and waits for a human decision.
 It does not remediate systems or publish reports by itself.

-**Current status:** verified for local synthetic use, including an explicit OpenAI test mode.
-It is not approved for production traffic.

 ## How the reported results were obtained

 This project does not train or fine-tune a model.
 It evaluates the complete